-As part of North Cornwall Learning Trust, Name of school has adopted this following policy agreed by the Trust Board.
-Trustees will undertake appropriate training in relation to their policy and will ensure that safeguarding arrangements are robust and consistent across the Trust
+PLEASE NOTE THIS POLICY SHOULD BE CONSIDERED AND ADAPTED ALONGSIDE ANY NATIONAL GUIDANCE IN RELATION TO COVID 19. www.gov.uk/government/publications/covid-19-safeguarding-in-schools- colleges-and-other-providers As part of North Cornwall Learning Trust, St Breward School has adopted this following policy agreed by the Trust Board.
+Trustees/Governors will undertake appropriate training in relation to their policy and will ensure that safeguarding arrangements are robust and consistent across the Trust